herb-t/polymer-elements/material-card-col/README.md

-## Polymer Custom Elements
+# \<material-card-col\>

-A collection of elements that can be reused.
+Material design paper card vertical layout element

-### Setup
+## Install the Polymer-CLI

-Elements are built using the [Polymer CLI](https://www.npmjs.com/package/polymer-cli)
+First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+Then run `polymer serve` to serve your application locally.

 ## Viewing Your Application